 Electric Parking Brake — Parking brake issue, see owner’s manual.

-Hood Open — Hood is open, stop and close hood.
+Hood Open — Hood is open, stop and close the hood.

 Hybrid Drive System Malfunction (Red) — Hybrid system issue, stop the car.